kiranshashiny/redis_explorer/README.md

 I installed this on both the Mac and Linux server and it works.

-For exploring the redis db on NPME: Execute the redis-cli on command line
+For exploring the redis db on NPME: Execute the redis-cli on command line If this fails - then check the IP address and the port .

-This fails as the redis is not running on the default port as shown.

     redis-cli